C-W-D/CasCoD/README.md

 This repository, developed based on [llama-recipes](https://github.com/Meta-Llama/llama-recipes), is shared with our annother CoTs distillation work, [EDIT](https://github.com/C-W-D/EDIT).

 ## News
-The code, data and prompts is available now.
+Accepted as the main conference long paper in EMNLP2024.
+[2024/09/20] The code, data and prompts is available now.
 [2024/06/06]

 ## TODO